Zehntor/Comp2017---Yal2JVM/README.txt

 The main purpose of this tool is to convert a yal file into a Jasmin syntax file

+** REPOSITORY

+The code is stored at http://github.com/zehntor/comp

 ** EXECUTE: (indicate how to run your tool)